- 1 The catch?

 And that is exactly why we love these machines.
 You can get an elliptical that can whoop your ass and keep your joints safe at the same time with even a flimsy budget of about $500 dollars.

 While we do not promise you that by the time you have finished this article, we’ll identify the perfect elliptical that was ever designed, but we do promise you that you’ll be imbued with all the knowledge to know when to swipe right when you come across a top rated elliptical.

 How come other machines don’t do as much?

 Working out on an elliptical is kind of like going to a disco in the 70s, minus the shiny clothes — it really moves your body.

-The best ellipticals ensure that you work your hands, feet and upper body against the force of the machine.
-The resistance from the flywheel forces you to push yourself consistently and all of this happens with you maintaining a good posture and having the pressure equally distributed throughout your entire body.
+Elliptical cross trainers ensure that you work your hands, feet and upper body against the force of the machine.
+The resistance from the flywheel forces you to push yourself consistently.
+All of this happens with you maintaining a good posture and having the pressure equally distributed throughout your entire body.

 The outcome?
 A total body workout.

 Price Tags: you get what you pay for

 The prices of ellipticals vary from around $80 to up to even around the $8000 mark.
 Don’t get too excited seeing reading those elliptical machine reviews when you finally find out how low you can actually go.
 Eventually, you tend to get what you pay for.
 If you go too cheap with the wrong brand, don’t be surprised if the metal frame casually falls off without warning.

 Let’s talk a bit about the budget machines – they are mostly risky buys, but not all of them.
 Some models by Schwinn and ProForm offer great products at impressive prices.
 However, at these low-end prices, you will find it impossible to get a combination of ALL the features a proper machine can offer you.
 Such as incline options, extensive workout libraries, high resistance levels, tablet connectivity, etc. Just make sure you do your research and read some elliptical reviews before you go flying into a store.